 CST stand for Crew Space Transportation.
 The number 100 in the name stands for 100 km.
 The 100 is the height of the Kármán line.
 The Kármán line lies at an altitude of 100 kilometers (62 miles) above the Earth’s sea level and is commonly used to define the boundary between the Earth’s atmosphere and outer space.

-In early missions CST-100 will be launched on an Atlas V rocket.
+CST-100 is launched on an Atlas V rocket.
 In the future it may also fly on other launch vehicles such as Delta IV, Falcon 9, ATK Liberty, Vulcan Rocket and even on Space Launch System.

 The CST-100 capsule is larger than the Apollo command module and smaller than the Orion capsule.